GoSec-Labs/Go-vulnerabilities/api-key-leak/Report.md

 **Overall Severity:**

-High to Critical (`CVSS v3.1` Base Score typically ranging from 7.5 to 9.8)
+High🟠 to Critical🔴 (`CVSS v3.1` Base Score typically ranging from 7.5 to 9.8)

 **Reasoning:**